sarthyparty/fixword_ext/README.md

+# Fixword Extension

-# Convenient Chrome Extension for generating unique variations of your username.
+Convenient Chrome Extension for generating unique variations of your username.

 <h2>Manual Installation Steps (since it is not on Chrome Web Store yet)</h2>